Tech4Tracing/CartridgeOCR/src/annotation/README.md

 (more configuration may be added here later).

-When you have a .env file then you will be able to run `docker-compose up` from the repository root (`../../`) to run the app in docker composition.
+When you have a .env file then you will be able to run `docker-compose up` from the repository root (`../../`) to run the app in docker container.

 Then acess it on http://localhost:8080